apache/doris/docs/en/getting-started/best-practice.md

 ### 1.3 Partitioning and Bucketing

 Doris supports two-level partitioned storage.
-The first layer is RANGE partition and the second layer is HASH bucket.
+The first level is partition, which currently supports both RANGE and LIST partition types, and the second layer is HASH bucket.

 1.3.1.
-RANGE Partitioning
+Partitioning

-The RANGE partition is used to divide data into different intervals, which can be logically understood as dividing the original table into multiple sub-tables.
+Partition is used to divide data into different intervals, which can be logically understood as dividing the original table into multiple sub-tables.
+Data can be easily managed by partition, for example, to delete data more quickly.

+1.3.1.1.
+Range Partitioning

 In business, most users will choose to partition on time, which has the following advantages:

 * Differentiable heat and cold data
 * Availability of Doris Hierarchical Storage (SSD + SATA)

-* Delete data by partition more quickly
+1.3.1.2.
+List Partitioning

+In business,, users can select cities or other enumeration values for partition.

 1.3.2.
 Hash Bucketing